 a.
 Clearly link the service experience to the course content and learning objectives

 c.
-Conduct regularly during the semester so that students can practice reflection and develop the
+Conduct regularly during the term so that students can practice reflection and develop the

 capacity to engage in deep and broad reflection

 d.
 Provide feedback about at least some of the reflection activities so that

 students learn how to improve their critical analysis and develop from reflective practice

 e.
 Include the opportunity for students to explore, clarify and alter their values

 Students can reflect in four main ways throughout the service-learning experience: